raimohanska/nulzzzblog/2013_12_04_Wrapping_Hammer_In_Bacon.md

 - General unary callbacks are supported with Bacon.fromCallback
 - There's probably a plenty of wrappers I haven't listed here.
 Let's put them on the [Wiki](https://github.com/baconjs/bacon.js/wiki/Related-projects), shall we?

 In case X doesn't fall into any of these categories, you may have to roll your own.
 And that's not hard either.
-Using Bacon.fromBinder, you should be able to plug into any data source quite easily.
+Using `Bacon.fromBinder`, you should be able to plug into any data source quite easily.
 In this blog posting, I'll show some examples of just that.

 You might want to take a look at Bacon.js [readme](https://github.com/baconjs/bacon.js?utm_source=javascriptweekly&utm_medium=email) for documentation and reference.

 ### Example 1: Timer

 Let's start with a simple example.
 Suppose you want to create a stream that produces timestamp events each second.
-There are options here.
+Easy!

 Using `Bacon.interval`, you'll get a stream that constantly produces a value.
 Then you can use `map` to convert the values into timestamps.